Skip to main content

 Under Sinks

 Look under every sink in your home (kitchen, bathroom, laundry room, workroom, etc.).
 Zero in on where the pipes come through the wall, and check to see if there are gaps around any of the pipes.
+Anything ¼ inch (or roughly the diameter of a pencil) or larger should be filled with Xcluder® Fill Fabric.

 Fill Fabric “How To” Installation Video